Manchu people: Manchukuo

-As a follow-up to the Mukden Incident, Manchukuo, a puppet state in Manchuria, was created by the Empire of Japan which was nominally ruled by the deposed Last Emperor, Puyi, in 1932.
+As a follow-up to the Mukden Incident, Manchukuo, a puppet state in Manchuria, was created by the Empire of Japan in 1932, which the deposed Last Emperor Puyi nominally ruled.
 Although the nation's name implied a Manchu affiliation, it was actually a new country incorporating all the ethnicities in Manchuria.
 It had a majority Han population and was opposed by many Manchus as well as people of other ethnicities who fought against Japan in the Second Sino-Japanese War.

 Japanese Ueda Kyōsuke labeled all 30 million residents in Manchuria "Manchus", including Han Chinese.
-The Japanese-authored "Great Manchukuo" built upon Ueda's claim that all 30 million "Manchus" in Manchukuo had the right to independence to justify splitting Manchukuo from China.
+The Japanese-authored "Great Manchukuo" built upon Ueda's claim that all 30 million "Manchus" in Manchukuo had the right to independence, thereby justifying Manchukuo's secession from China.
 In 1942, the Japanese-authored Ten Year History of the Construction of Manchukuo emphasized the right of ethnic Japanese to the land of Manchukuo while attempting to delegitimize the Manchus' claim to Manchukuo as their native land, noting that most Manchus moved out during the Qing dynasty and returned only later.